PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 At this exact moment another traveller was walking past.
 Tom saw him, a well dressed young man with a bright spotless shirt.
 Handsome, relaxed and wearing rather good boots.
 Something she and her brother were saying caught his attention.
 He flashed an awkward glance towards Tom, but averted a connection.

-Let us switch to the perspective of this handsome, relaxed traveller (with good boots).
+Let us switch to the perspective of this handsome, relaxed traveller.

 He thought: “How odd; a pair of urchins in rags.
 One of which with impeccable boots.”

 And how did they get to be holding Jack's cow?
-The hasty lad had been trying to sell it for too much coin.
-He was in a hurry and seemed desperate, but would not move on his price.
+The hasty lad had been trying to sell it for too much coin; he seemed desperate, but would not change his mind on the price.
 “I wonder?” he thought, on all counts.

 As he passed the scruffy pair, seeing Jack's cow and hearing one of them talking about 'make your boots go fast' he was more than curious.

 On his months long journey there had been nothing interesting for leagues.
 Glancing at the one with the boots he could see it was a girl not a boy.
 She wore boys clothes that were too big for her.
 She noticed his glance, so he looked away, not wanting to intrude.

-He walked past them.
+He walked past them; he had to assess the road ahead.

-Using the remaining light to see ahead the long road north looked sparse.
+Using the remaining light to see ahead, the long road north looked sparse.
 Also he reckoned it was more bitterly cold, and he had heard it was dangerous further up.
 As he walked he made a choice: he would stop, turn around and head back south from where he came.
 It had been an ambitious venture starting the previous spring.
-The seasons spent travelling north had reached their conclusion.
+The seasons spent travelling north had reached their conclusion, here at this spot.

 So he slowed his steps.
 There was nothing in front of him.
 Behind him the two (with the cow) were arguing: the girl did not want to get lost in the forest, the boy wanted to get home; the girl said “The boots didn't work like that.”, the boy getting a little frustrated.
 Her final gambit: to plead caution, for fear of getting lost.
 The boy seeming to be swayed.
 They stopped talking.